-Among different attributes, the scheduled departure time and gate information have the lowest inconsistency, and as expected, the actual departure/arrival time has the highest inconsistency.
-The average deviation for actual departure and arrival time is as large as 15 minutes.
+Among different attributes, the scheduled departure time and gate information have the lowest inconsistency, and as expected, the actual departure/arrival time have the highest inconsistency.
+The average deviations for actual departure and arrival time are as large as 15 minutes.